 - EPA (like other regulatory agencies) must conduct costbenefit analyses of major regulations, which are reviewed by the Federal Office of Management and Budget (OMB) and other agencies.
-The benefits stemming from all EPA major regulations introduced from 1993 through 2013 were about \$501 billion, compared to societal costs of about \$57 billion (both numbers being the midpoint of broad ranges), according to OMB's annual Reports to Congress on the Benefits and Costs of Federal Regulations. - Affected parties can challenge regulations in court if they believe that EPA lacked legal authority for specific rules or that it did not follow the criteria or due process requirements set by Congress.
-Legal challenges are frequent, and some have been elevated to the Supreme Court. - Many EPA programs are primarily implemented by state or local government permit or enforcement programs, with EPA limited to oversight and enforcement when states are unable or unwilling to fulfill their legal responsibilities.
+The benefits stemming from all EPA major regulations introduced from October 2006 through September 2016 were estimated to fall in the range of \$196BB to \$706BB (in 2015 dollars), compared to societal costs of \$54BB to \$65BB, according to OMB's 2017 Annual Report to Congress on the Benefits and Cost of Federal Regulations. - Affected parties can challenge regulations in court if they believe that EPA lacked legal authority for specific rules or that it did not follow the criteria or due process requirements set by Congress.
+Legal challenges are frequent, and some have been elevated to the Supreme Court. - Many EPA programs are primarily implemented by state, or associated local or tribal government programs, with states adopting rules that require sources to meet particular pollution release or technology requirements.
+The following section discusses federal and state roles in compliance and enforcement of EPA and state/local regulations.